frellnick/airflow_example/README.md

 * pytest
 * pandas
 * numpy
+* gcsfs

 ## Tests
 Tests are written with pytest module.
+Modules may not test outside of cloud emulated environment.

 Run tests with: